AI Agent Management

 The biggest lesson is that agent management is not mainly about prompts.

-It is about operating design:
+The real work is operating design:

 • Which work belongs to which agent?